Pat Freiermuth Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Recent Performances

-- Freiermuth put together a 44-yard performance against the Browns last week on four catches while being targeted seven times and scoring one touchdown.
+- In last week's game against the Browns, Freiermuth was targeted seven times and recorded four catches for 44 yards and scored one touchdown.

-- Freiermuth has also tacked on 13 grabs for 109 yards and one touchdown during his last three games.
-He was targeted 16 times and averaged 36.3 receiving yards per game.
+- Freiermuth has added 13 receptions for 109 yards and one touchdown over his last three games.
+He's been targeted 16 times, producing 36.3 yards per game.

 Freiermuth's Pittsburgh Teammates